 Robert Schneckenburger, Treasurer

 Robert Schneckenburger, a New Orleans native, has been a resident of Baton Rouge since 1993, when he started at JPMorgan Chase Bank (Premier Bank) as a Vice President of Commercial Banking with a focus on healthcare and senior living.
 In December 2010, he assumed the role of President of the Baton Rouge Market for JPMorgan Chase Bank N.A.
-In March 2016 Robert began at Whitney Bank as Greater Baton Rouge Region President overseeing all of Whitney’s operations in the Baton Rouge area.
+In March 2016 Robert began at Hancock Whitney Bank and currently serves as the Senior Regional President, overseeing all of Hancock Whitney’s operations in Baton Rouge, Lafayette, Lake Charles and Texas.

 Robert graduated from LSU with a Bachelor of Science in Economics in 1980 and a Master of Science in Economics in 1982.
 He has served on the United Way Campaign (Healthcare Division), the Foundation for Historical Louisiana, the Mary Bird Perkins Fundraising Campaign, the Womans’ Hospital Foundation Fundraising Campaign, the Baton Rouge Area Chamber Board of Directors, and the Credit Bureau of Baton Rouge Foundation.